 6) Test the panel screw tightness

-To replace the top panel and/or white playing surface, watch the following chapters:
+To replace the touch sensor sheet, watch the following video chapters:

 1) Remove top panel and playing surface